-Luxembourg law provides that, save for disputes regarding the status of persons and disputes involving a weaker party, most civil and commercial matters can be referred to arbitration.
-Thus, disputes arising out of, but not limited to, matters regarding status and capacity of persons, representation or causes of incapacitated persons or the rights of an absent person or one who is presumed absent cannot be submitted to arbitration (Article 1224 of the NCCP).
-Furthermore, disputes between professionals and consumers, employers and employees, or landlords and tenants in non-professional leases cannot be submitted to arbitration, even after the relevant and underlying contractual relationship has ended (Article 1225, NCCP).
+Luxembourg law provides that, save for disputes regarding the status of persons and disputes involving a weaker party, most civil and commercial matters are arbitrable.
+Thus, disputes arising out of, but not limited to, matters regarding status and capacity of persons, representation or causes of incapacitated persons or the rights of an absent person or one who is presumed absent are not arbitrable (Article 1224 NCCP).
+Furthermore, disputes between professionals and consumers, employers and employees, or landlords and tenants in residential leases cannot be submitted to arbitration, even after the relevant and underlying contractual relationship has ended (Article 1225 NCCP).

 Luxembourg law specifically provides that the opening of insolvency proceedings does not affect arbitration agreements, regardless of whether they were concluded before or after the opening of insolvency.
-However, parties cannot submit to arbitration disputes regarding or arising out of the conduct of the insolvency proceedings themselves (Article 1226, NCCP).
-Save for public establishments placed under the surveillance of municipalities (communes), which have to request a specific authorisation to enter into any arbitration agreement in relation to contracts of (and thus an exposure to disputes in) a value higher than EUR100,000, no specific text under Luxembourg law prohibits public entities from entering into arbitration agreements.
+However, disputes regarding or arising out of the conduct of the insolvency proceedings themselves are not arbitrable (Article 1226 NCCP).

+Public establishments placed under the supervision of municipalities (communes) have to request a specific authorisation to enter into any arbitration agreement in relation to contracts of (and thus an exposure to disputes in) a value higher than EUR100,000.
+Save for this specific limitation, no provision of Luxembourg law prohibits public entities from entering into arbitration agreements.